 Figure 6.2.4.3-1: Procedure for NG-RAN event handling using indirect connectivity via an AMF

 1. Before any NGAP message can be routed from NG-RAN to the AIOTF, the AMF needs routing information to be able to route the messages from NG-RAN to the AIOTF, see clause 6.2.4.2.
-The same context can be used route multiple NGAP messages from NG-RAN.
+The same context can be used for routing multiple NGAP messages from NG-RAN.

 2. NG-RAN sends an NGAP message (AIOTF ID, Correlation ID, NGAP AIoT information, [RAN AIoT Device NGAP ID]) to an AMF.
-NGAP AIoT information is determine by NG-RAN depending upon the operation the NGAP message relates to.
+NGAP AIoT information is determined by NG-RAN depending upon the operation the NGAP message relates to.

-3. AMF determines the Notification endpoint using the AIOTF ID and Correlation ID received in step 1 from NG-RAN, and then sends the Namf_AIoT_Notify message (AIoT NGAP Message Type, NGAP AIoT information) to the AIOTF.
+3. AMF determines the Notification endpoint using the AIOTF ID and the Correlation ID received in step 1 from NG-RAN, and then sends the Namf_AIoT_Notify message (AIoT NGAP Message Type, NGAP AIoT information) to the AIOTF.

 Step 2 and step 3 are repeated for each NGAP message received from NG-RAN.

-If the message received from NG-RAN is an Inventory Failure indicating an error or an AIOT Session Release Complete, then the AMF releases the context which is associated with the AIOTF ID and Correlation ID, after sending the Namf_AIoT_Notify message to the AIOTF.
+If the message received from NG-RAN is an Inventory Failure indicating an error or an AIOT Session Release Complete, then the AMF releases the context which is associated with the AIOTF ID and the Correlation ID, after sending the Namf_AIoT_Notify message to the AIOTF.